 Short-Term Play Therapy

-To meet the tremendous needs of child therapy in the community, we are launching a new Short-Term Play Therapy (STPT) pilot program this summer.
+To meet the tremendous needs of child therapy in the community, we are launching a new Short-Term Play Therapy (STPT) pilot program this year.
 While working therapeutically longer-term is ideal, there is a growing body of research showing that STPT therapy has positive outcomes, for increasing frustration tolerance, improving relationships, and increasing sense of self.

 While most treatment is built on creating a plan to address the problem or needs, STPT reverses the norm and works with the timeframe the family is able to commit to, and works backwards to create a plan based on what is available.

 Short-term therapy provides does not solve all your problems, but it improves ability to self regulate, trust yourself and build positive family relationships.

 Building Internal Strength